matthewvb77/Carsa_Auto_Register/README.md

 	```
 4. Run it! \
 	```$ ./register.py```
-5. Once slot is successfully booked, carsa will send you a confirmation email.
+PS: Once slot is successfully booked, carsa will send you a confirmation email.

 [1]: https://www.youtube.com/watch?v=dz59GsdvUF8